EasternJournalist/pipeline/README.md

     - The failing node can no longer produce outputs.
     - Downstream nodes are blocked waiting for input.
     - The component (and possibly the pipeline) cannot progress further.
-- Output order after exceptions
+- If the pipeline is still able to produce futher outputs, the output order after exceptions is *always preserved*
-  - *Order is always preserved*: Exceptions do not disrupt the correspondence between input and output.
-  - *Catching exceptions does not break the sequence*: If you catch the exception and continue iterating, subsequent valid results will still be yielded in order.

 </details>